demesameneshoa/demesameneshoa/README.md

 <p align="left">

  - 👋 Hi, I’m Demes

+- I am a certified full-stack developer

  - I have a degree in computer science

  - I have been working In the IT Industry for 10+ Years

- - 🌱 I’m currently learning at Microverse
+ - 🌱 I have studied at Microverse

  - 👀 I’m interested in Full-Stack Web Development